-Disclosure in this annual report of "Adjusted EPS," "Adjusted EBITDA," "Adjusted net income," "Free cash flow" and "Return on equity" which are "non-GAAP financial measures" as defined under the rules of the Securities and Exchange Commission (the "SEC"), are intended as supplemental measures of our financial performance that are not required by, or presented in accordance with, U.S. generally accepted accounting principles ("GAAP").
-"Adjusted net income" and "Adjusted fully diluted earnings per share (or EPS)" represent net income before certain transaction expenses and debt redemptions, debt extinguishment, refinancing of our revolving credit facility, certain discrete tax items, expenses related to the release of a liability for uncertain tax positions, the release of a deferred tax liability for foreign earnings we no longer expect to repatriate and a non-recurring gain related to the settlement of our escrow account with the Predecessor owners, per fully-diluted common share.
-"Adjusted EBITDA" represents net income before interest expense (net of interest income), income tax expense, depreciation and amortization expense and other non-cash charges such as stock-based compensation expense, and expenses incurred with transactions not associated with our ongoing operations, such as the loss on the retirement of debt.
-"Return on equity" represents "Adjusted EBITDA" for each period divided by average total shareholders' equity for each respective twelve month period ended March 31.
-"Free cash flow" represents cash provided by operations less cash used for the purchase of property, plant and equipment.
-Foreign currency impact on revenue is calculated by comparing actual current period revenue in U.S Dollars to the theoretical U.S. Dollar revenue we would have achieved based on the weighted-average foreign exchange rates in effect in the comparative prior periods for all applicable foreign currencies.
+Disclosure in this annual report of "Adjusted EPS," "Adjusted EBITDA," "Adjusted net income," "Free cash flow" and "Return on equity," which are "non-GAAP financial measures" as defined under the rules of the Securities and Exchange Commission (the "SEC"), are intended as supplemental measures of our financial performance that are not required by, or presented in accordance with, U.S. generally accepted accounting principles ("GAAP").
+"Adjusted net income" and "Adjusted fully diluted earnings per share (or EPS)" represent net income attributable to Thermon before acquisition related contingent consideration accounted for as compensation, our impairment of goodwill and intangible assets in our Unitemp operations, adjustments to our deferred tax liability for a tax rate change, restructuring costs in our Canadian operations, accelerated amortization on debt refinancing and a release of a liability for uncertain tax positions that are no longer subject to audit, adjustments for the release of a deferred tax liability associated with undistributed foreign earnings that are permanently reinvested, a release of a tax valuation allowance and a non-recurring gain related to the settlement of our escrow account with the predecessor owners and the tax effect of any non-tax adjustments, per fully-diluted common share in the case of Adjusted EPS.
+"Adjusted EBITDA" represents net income attributable to Thermon before interest expense (net of interest income), income tax expense, depreciation and amortization expense, stock-based compensation expense, minority interest, acquisition related contingent consideration accounted for as compensation, an impairment of goodwill and intangible assets related to our Unitemp acquisition, restructuring costs in our Canadian operations and other charges such as a gain related to the settlement of our escrow account with the predecessor owners.
+Return on equity for the years ended March 31, 2016 and 2015 represents Adjusted EBITDA for each respective period divided by average total equity for each respective fiscal year.
+We believe that the average total equity properly accounts for net income that occurred during the years ended March 31, 2016 and 2015.
+"Free cash flow" represents cash provided by operating activities less cash used for the purchase of property, plant and equipment, net of sales of rental equipment.
+Foreign currency impact on revenue is calculated by comparing actual current period revenue in U.S. Dollars to the theoretical U.S. Dollar revenue we would have achieved based on the weighted-average foreign exchange rates in effect in the comparative prior periods for all applicable foreign currencies.

 We believe these non-GAAP financial measures are meaningful to our investors to enhance their understanding of our financial performance and are frequently used by securities analysts, investors and other interested parties to compare our performance with the performance of other companies that report Adjusted EPS, Adjusted EBITDA, Adjusted net income, or Return on equity.
-Adjusted EPS, Adjusted EBITDA, Adjusted net income, and Return on equity should be considered in addition to, not as substitutes for, income from operations, net income, net income per share, net cash provided by operating activities and other measures of financial performance reported in accordance with GAAP.
+Adjusted EPS, Adjusted EBITDA and Return on equity should be considered in addition to, not as substitutes for, income from operations, net income, net income per share, net cash provided by operating activities and other measures of financial performance reported in accordance with GAAP.
 We provide Free cash flow as a measure of our liquidity.
 Our calculation of Adjusted EPS, Adjusted EBITDA, Adjusted net income, Free cash flow and Return on equity may not be comparable to similarly titled measures reported by other companies.